 We talked to a receptionist, who noted down our complaints about the pool, gym, and drills.
 She promised to pass them on to the manager, who would not be in until 12.00.

 At lunchtime, we debated who would go to see the manager, having decided that we deserved at the least a free upgrade to all-inclusive.
 Fortunately (as it later turned out) I pulled the short straw and went down.
 The manager was most unhelpful.
 His attitude was that the travel agents knew about the situation, therefore it was not the hotel's problem.
 We needed to go to our travel agent.
-That was fine in theory, but we had no travel agent, having booked flights and hotel separately on the internet.
+That was fine in theory, but we had no travel agent, having booked flights and hotels separately on the internet.
 There had been no notice on the hotel website about the building work.
 Having hit a dead wall, I headed back to our room, with the parting comment that I would tell my husband.

 Returning empty-handed, I related the conversation to my husband, who went straight down to see the manager.
-He returned a few minutes later, with a smug grin on his face and showing off a new all-inclusive wrist band. " You need to go down and get your wristband", he said!
+He returned a few minutes later, with a smug grin on his face and showing off a new all-inclusive wristband. " You need to go down and get your wristband", he said.

 How to Handle Hotel Problems

-- Don't suffer in silence.
+- Do not suffer in silence.

 - Decide on a reasonable resolution or compensation as your baseline.
 That way you are prepared if you are asked what you expect.

 - If you are with a tour company or booked through a travel agent, contact a representative.